polyaxon/polyaxon/site/docs/core/specification/index.md

 ![polyaxonfile architecture](../../../../content/images/references/specification/polyaxonfile.png)

-In order to schedule runs on Polyaxon, users need to create polyaxonfiles.
+In order to schedule runs on Polyaxon, users need to create Polyaxonfiles.
 These files use a specification to describe how jobs, distributed jobs, services, parallel executions, and pipelines should run on Polyaxon.

 The Polyaxon specification can be authored in YAML, json, python, and partially in Go, Typescript, and Java.